sepehrmn/mahmoudian-2020-rescience/code/README.md

 # mahmoudian-2020-rescience
 Sepehr Mahmoudian's reproduction of Smyth, Phillips, Kay 1996

-This repository contains a successful replication of the smyth paper.
+This repository contains a successful replication of the Smyth paper for the ReScience C journal.
 It's simple to run the code:
 ```
 python main.py
 ```